-We are glad to inform you that the official version of the pre-announced “Citizen Driven Innovation Handbook”, co-production of World Bank and ENoLL, is published now.
+In addition ENoLL and the World Bank published the “Citizen Driven Innovation Handbook”.
 This work is a product of the staff of The World Bank and members of the European Network of Living Labs (ENoLL).
 The guidebook aims to bring citizen-driven innovation to policy makers and change agents around the globe, by spreading good practice on open and participatory approaches as applied to digital service development in different nations, climates, cultures, and urban settings.
 Download your version here now.

 ENoLL and CAISEC (Beijing City Administration Information System and Equipment Center) will work cooperatively towards the next generation of innovation, which involves the user to better city administration and public service.
 ENOLL and CAISEC hopes to benefit from practice of each other through closer cooperation on following domains and activities.